 OVERVIEW

-In the stream of work on Education and Technology, we seek to understand how African countries can leverage technology to solve existing and emerging educational challenges.
+Our work on early care, education, and youth empowerment seeks to understand how African countries can leverage community structures and technology to solve existing and emerging human development challenges.

 Education and Youth Empowerment (EYE) – The perspectives of equity, inclusion, and opportunities are the guiding principles for our work in EYE.